dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-cloud-environments.md

 ## Create a development environment

+To create a new dbt Cloud development environment, navigate to the `Environments` page under the `Deploy` header menu, and click `Create Environment` .
+Select `Development` as the environemnt type.

-After setting the `General Settings`, there’s nothing more that needs to be done on the environments page.
+After setting the `General Settings` as above, there’s nothing more that needs to be done on the environments page.
+Click `Save` to create the environment.

+### Setting developer credentials

 To use the IDE, each developer will need to set up personal development credentials to your warehouse connection in their `Profile Settings`.
 This allows users to set separate target information, as well as maintain individual credentials to connect to your warehouse via the dbt Cloud IDE.

 ## Create a deployment environment